MicrosoftDocs/SupportArticles-docs/support/windows-server/virtualization/copy-paste-not-work-hyper-v-vm-vmconnect-enhanced-session-mode.md

 To successfully copy files to and from Hyper-V virtual machines when you use VMConnect through Enhanced Session Mode, make sure that you don't enable the following policy:

-- Policy path: Computer Configuration\\Policies\\Administrative Templates\\Windows Components\\Terminal Services\\Terminal Server\\Device and Resource Redirection
+- Policy path: Computer Configuration\\Policies\\Administrative Templates\\Windows Components\\Remote Desktop Services\\Remote Desktop Session Host\\Device and Resource Redirection
     > [!NOTE]
     > If you use the Local Group Policy Editor, the Policies folder is not part of the node path.

-- Policy setting: Do not allow drive redirection

-    Set this policy to "Disabled" or "Not Configured" to allow file copy redirection in Remote Desktop Services and Hyper-V Enhanced Session Mode sessions.
+- Policy setting: Do not allow Clipboard redirection Set this policy to "Disabled" or "Not Configured" to allow file copy redirection in Remote Desktop Services and Hyper-V Enhanced Session Mode sessions.

 ## References

 - [Use local resources on Hyper-V virtual machine with VMConnect](/windows-server/virtualization/hyper-v/learn-more/use-local-resources-on-hyper-v-virtual-machine-with-vmconnect)
 - [Policy CSP - RemoteDesktopServices](/windows/client-management/mdm/policy-csp-remotedesktopservices#remotedesktopservices-donotallowdriveredirection)